 Fungi may interact with insects directly and indirectly.
 Several insects are of major concern in Australia.
 One, Helicoverpa armigera is a serious pest of many different crops and pastures.
 In cotton, larvae eat foliage and bore into boles.
 Helicoverpa has several stages where it is vulnerable to biocontrol agents: as eggs on the plant surface, as larvae on the plant surface and as long-lived pupae in the soil.

 Fungi may play a direct role at each stage.
 Fungi that live on the leaf surface may colonise eggs.
 This interaction requires relatively high humidity on the leaf surface for the interaction to be initiated.
 Fungi that live in the leaf may deter insects from laying eggs or feeding in the leaf, or poison larvae feeding from the leaf LINK.
-Larvae on the plant surface may be treated using entomopathogens in inundative approaches.
 Fungi may colonise pupae in soil, much as happens with pasture cockchafers.
 Again, as for cockchafers, success relies on contact between fungus and insect.
 We know very little about the overlap of life cycles of the two groups of organisms or how we can increase the chances of contact between the two.

 Insects and fungi interact in various ways.
 The interactions where fungi kill the insect or regulate insect growth rates or behaviour may be used in specific cases.
-Our overriding impression is that we know so little about the interactions, we are probably going to find many associations beyond the obvious that can be manipulated to cause in an economically important decline of the pest activity.
+Our overriding impression is that we know so little about the interactions, we are probably going to find many associations beyond the obvious that can be manipulated to initiate an economically important decline in pest activity.

 Butt TM, Jackson CW & Magan N 2001 Fungi as Biocontrol Agents.
 CABI.